spacetelescope/da5-notebooks/README.md

 ## Contents

 This repository holds the notebooks themselves, but in an unexecuted form.
-If you want to view the notebooks, you can either execute them individially, or build the web page preview of them.
+If you want to view the notebooks, you can either execute them individually, or build the web page preview of them.

 ### Running Notebooks Interactively